| Temperature Highlights - January 2010:

 warmest January on record.
 The West and Northeast regions were

-- The western ridge and eastern trough pattern was well
+also above normal in terms of average temperature.
+The western ridge and eastern trough pattern was well

 defined on the state level, where temperatures were much above